ultrain-os/u3.js/README.md

 ```
   const u3_offline = createU3({ sign: false, broadcast: false });
-  const c = u3_offline.contract('utrio.token');
+  const c = u3_offline.contract('gcfio.token');
   let unsigned_transaction = await c.transfer('ben', 'bob', '1 UGAS', 'test');
 ```

 U3 will not initiate a network request if you set `httpEndpoint` to null.
 And you should pass in the `transactionHeaders` parameters as below.
 The `abi` parameter is optional. when you ignore it, u3 will looking it from its local directory.
-There are only two abis of 'ultrainio' and 'utrio.token' cached in local file.
+There are only two abis of 'gcfio' and 'gcfio.token' cached in local file.
 Note that the max `expiration` time is an hour (3600).
 And you can fetch the `ref_block_num` and `ref_block_prefix` through `u3.getBlockInfo` or the rest api `http://xxx/v1/chain/get_block_info`